 Joshua Asabor '16

-I was initially drawn to the Woodrow Wilson School because I was excited about the opportunity to explore my passion in history in a more applied way, but I quickly realized that the History Department was what I wanted to call my academic home.
+I was initially drawn to the Woodrow Wilson School1 because I was excited about the opportunity to explore my passion in history in a more applied way, but I quickly realized that the History Department was what I wanted to call my academic home.
 After Princeton, I went into consulting and private equity.
-Read more.
+Read Joshua's story.

 Cara Cavanaugh '16